-Helix Test should be used to judge the accuracy of your steam autoclave.
+A Helix Test should be used to judge the accuracy of your steam autoclave.
 The test will measure how effectively the steam in your autoclave penetrates your hollow instruments; and therefore how well it sterilises them.
 A Helix Test can be carried out with a Helix Test Kit.

-Because many instruments are both thin and hollow, it’s paramount to make sure that there are no air pockets created in the autoclave chamber.
+Because many dental instruments are both thin and hollow, it’s paramount to make sure that there are no air pockets created in the autoclave chamber.
 These will prevent the steam from reaching the inside of the longest, thinnest hollow instruments.
 A Helix Test Kit will tell you whether your autoclaves steam penetration is strong enough, through viewing a chemical indicator.

 Best practice guaranteed

 By carrying out a Helix Test daily on your autoclave, you can rest assured that your dental practice is meeting ADA requirements regarding the sterilisation of instruments.
 It also means that your patients are safe from infection, and your practice can avoid horror stories and bad press as detailed above.
 Having a Helix Test Kit in your dental practice ensures that patient safety is always at the forefront.